duniait777/JavaScript-Anti-Developer-Tool/README.md

 --------------------------

 1. Add this script to your article generator page, preferably near the top of your HTML file, inside the `<head>` section.
+2.  <script src="https://raw.githubusercontent.com/duniait777/JavaScript-Anti-Developer-Tool/refs/heads/main/script.js" defer></script>
-2. It should be placed before your main JavaScript code.
+3. It should be placed before your main JavaScript code.

 What This Protection Does
 -------------------------